marcelpuyat/LeagueOfLegendsAPITest/README.md

 LeagueOfLegendsAPITest
 ======================

-Simple display of using League of Legends API in Java.
+Simple example of using League of Legends API in Java.

 ----------